Skip to content

 Avro schema --> Python class

-In order to create the models, we should use the ModelGenerator class.
 This class will be in charge of render all the python types in a proper way.
-The rendered result is a string that contains the proper identation, so the result can be saved in a file and it will be ready to use.
+The rendered result is a string that contains proper identation, decorators, imports and any extras so the result can be saved in a file and it will be ready to use.

 Note